-potential effect and consequences of past criminal behaviors.
 Externship/clinical sites, employers or state/national licensing agencies have requirements that could prevent a student from completing the program or finding employment in his/her chosen field.
 Consent to perform a criminal background check must be completed and received as part of the admissions process.
+Pecults will be ovaluated immediately upon receipt but no later.

+process.
 Results will be evaluated immediately upon receipt, but no later than the add/drop period.
 Convictions, guilty pleas or nolo contendere pleas for certain drug-related, fraud-based, or other serious crimes will disqualify a prospective student from remaining actively enrolled: s/he will be unregistered from all courses and the Institution without incurring academic or financial penalty.
-A listing of the specific offenses that are considered can
+A listing of the specific offenses that are considered can be obtained from the Institution.